Neymar to return as PSG seek eighth straight Trophee des Champions

 PSG will be without Colin Dagba, the latest player at the club to test positive for coronavirus.

-Dagba has started both PSG games under Pochettino, but the defender will not play no part against Andre Villas-Boas' side as he is self-isolating.
+Dagba has started both PSG games under Pochettino, but the defender will not play no part against Andre Villas-Boas's side as he is self-isolating.

 Fellow defender Thilo Kehrer and Rafinha have also tested positive for the virus since PSG returned to training this month.